cansubetin/sdzkp/docs/sdzkp.rst

 In 0KNOW, we have studied NP group-theoretic problems and selected the search version of the subgroup distance problem within the Hamming metric.
-Breifly, for given distance :math:`k`, given element :math:`g`, given subgroup H from the symmeric group of degree :math:`n` (:math:`S_n`), problem asks to find an element h from the subgroup H which is at most :math:`k` distance from :math:`g`.
+Breifly, for given distance $k$, given element $g$, given subgroup H from the symmeric group of degree $n$ ($S_n$), problem asks to find an element h from the subgroup H which is at most $k$ distance from $g$.
 Our choice as platform subgroup is an elementary abelian subgroup.
 We have designed a novel black-box 3-round statistical zero knowledge proof of knowledge protocol called the Subgroup Distance Zero Knowledge Proof (SDZKP).
 It can be seen as a Stern-type protocol.
-It has 3-special-soundness property which assures knowledge soundness with error :math:`\frac{2}{3}`.
+It has 3-special-soundness property which assures knowledge soundness with error $\frac{2}{3}$.

 All in all, we present a new zero-knowledge identification scheme rooted in the complexity of the subgroup distance problem within the Hamming